shoryasiddharth/API-trivia-app/backend/README.md

 ## Documenting your Endpoints

-You will need to provide detailed documentation of your API endpoints including the URL, request parameters, and the response body.
-Use the example below as a reference.

-### Documentation Example

 `GET '/api/v1.0/categories'`

 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category